Fulfillment, Happiness, Contentment, Health, Flexibility. Those are words often mentioned in connection to Yoga.

 I have always had a high opinion for the yogic path and shared much respect to every serious yogi(ni).

-Due to my insatiable hunger for knowledge, experiences and exploration I perform a wide variety of personal development practices and can't just stick to one practice, such as yoga.
-(At least for now)
+Due to my insatiable hunger for knowledge, experiences and exploration I perform a wide variety of personal development practices and somehow always ended up with the topic of yoga.

-That being said I share my unfiltered experience I have had during my two "30+ Day Yoga Challenges" (Bali 2019 + Sri Lanka 2020) from an "outsiders" perspective.
+Let me share my unfiltered experience I have had during my two "30+ Day Yoga Challenges" in Bali 2019, Sri Lanka 2020 and Online 2020.

 Although I had the goal of "gaining clarity about my life" I tried to let go as much as possible from expectations and just see what happens on this journey.
 Trusting that this time won't be wasted.

 Hint: I gained ONE INSIGHT that stood out from any other one.
 Understand this and you'll save yourself years of running around like a headless turkey not knowing where you eventually end up.

 So dedicate the next 5 minutes and learn what this challenge could potentially do for you - should you choose to accept it.

 Here is my story to illustrate the point:

 "It is 6:45 a.m. as I am wandering with light steps through a Yoga Shala on a small hill in southern Sri Lanka.

 I am the first student who arrived for todays Kundalini practice with Rukshan, an authentic and experienced yoga teacher.
 Calmness and Gratitude are circulating through my body as I roam the ocean with my eyes..."